Northumbria University: Northumbria Law School

 Northumbria Law School is located within City Campus East where it shares its building with Newcastle Business School.

-Northumbria Law School is the largest law school within the north-east of England.
-It is part of only six institutions outside of London that provides the Bar Professional Training Course.
-Northumbria Law School is located within City Campus East where it shares its building with Newcastle Business School.
+Northumbria Law School is one of the nine authorised education and training organisations that provide the vocational component of training for the Bar.

 Northumbria also offers 'clinical' courses in law accredited by the Law Society and Bar Council.
 These allow graduates direct entry to the profession.
 The institution's Student Law Office is a clinical legal education enterprise, where law students participate in a legal advice and representation scheme on behalf of real clients, under the supervision of practising lawyers.
 The student law office has managed over 8,300 enquiries, represented over 3,000 clients and secured over £1.6m in compensation since 2005.
-In 2013, the university was awarded with the Queens Anniversary Prize in Further and Higher and Further Education for outstanding community work of its student law office.

 Medicine

 Although the university roots are linked with medicine through the Sutherland Building being formerly the Medical School of Durham University, it has not offered medicine as a programme until recently.
 Northumbria has a joint medical programme through a partnership with St George's University of Grenada.
 As part of the programme the teaching hours are split between time spent within the Grenada and the United Kingdom.
-The programme has been expanded in recent years with an increased amount of time that students can spend within the United Kingdom.